2022 NCAA Division III men's basketball tournament

 The 2022 NCAA Division III men's basketball tournament was a single-elimination tournament to determine the national champion of men's NCAA Division III college basketball in the United States.
 Featuring sixty-four teams, it began on March 4, 2022, following the 2021–22 season, and concluded with the championship game on March 19, 2022.

 The national semifinal and championship rounds were held at the Allen County War Memorial Coliseum in Fort Wayne, Indiana.
 The tournament was won by the Randolph–Macon Yellow Jackets, which "repeated" as national champions.
 During the 2021 season, the Yellow Jackets had won a mythical national championship from polls organised by D3Sports.com and a "bowl game" style championship game against the Trine Thunder in 2021.

-This was the first tournament completed since 2019 after the two previous editions were cancelled due to the COVID-19 pandemic.
+This was the first tournament completed since 2019 after the two previous editions (in 2020 it was unfinished while in 2021 it did not happen all together) were cancelled for separate but different reasons due to the COVID-19 pandemic.